-Owners of commercial properties often wrongly assume that the terms of the leases they grant to their tenants will pass liability for proper OH&S management to their tenants.
-This is certainly not true for common areas in commercial properties, and may not even be true for the areas inside the separate premises.
+Owners of commercial properties often make the incorrect assumption that the terms of the leases they grant to their tenants will pass liability for proper OH&S management to their tenants.
+This is certainly not true for common areas in commercial properties and may not even be true for the areas inside the separate premises.
 Your building manager may provide you with annual reports on compliance with OH&S. If so then they should have them ready for prospective purchasers to see and you may talk to your property lawyer or conveyancer about attaching copies to the contract for sale.

 You should resolve the question of whether you or your tenants are liable for arranging inspections for hazardous materials and the proper management and reporting.
 Regardless of where those liabilities lie in your particular case, you still need to be able to convincingly field questions from prospective purchasers as to whether the building contains hazardous materials.
 You will improve your chances of a successful sale of your commercial property if you are properly prepared and can make appropriate disclosures in the contract for sale.

 You will have your building insured against certain risks.
 Landlords normally check with their insurance brokers from time to time that they have appropriate cover.
 Your insurer can give you a “certificate of currency” for your policies which you may then attach to your contract for sale.
-On completion of your sale the purchaser will have to get their own insurance but having a certificate of currency for your insurance attached to the contract may help indicate to them that you have taken a professional approach to managing the building.
+On completion of your sale the purchaser will have to get their own insurance but having a certificate of currency for your insurance attached to the contract may help indicate to them that you take a professional approach to managing the building.
 Prospective purchasers may wish to know about your history of claims so you might have that ready as well.